rocket-pool/old.docs.rocketpool.net/src/guides/node/eth-clients.md

 Geth is very popular and widely used on ETH1 nodes around the world.
 It is also currently the only **full client** that Rocket Pool's installer supports.
 This means that it stores a copy of the ETH1 chain on your machine.
-It interacts via peer-to-peer communications with other ETH1 nodes to record and veryify new blocks and transactions.
+It interacts via peer-to-peer communications with other ETH1 nodes to record and verify new blocks and transactions.
 By running a Geth node, you contribute to the decentralization and overall health of the ETH1 network.

 Geth runs as a single process.